B1tF8er/bit-logger/README.md

 var args = new string[] {};
 Program.Main(args);

-// this should produce an output to a `file`, `database` and `console` and display a message like this
+// this should produce an output to a file, database and console and display a message like this
 // `<INFORMATION> 2019-03-06 23:02:56 [Test::It] sample`
 ```